-MTABC is a provincial association in cooperation with the Canadian Association for Music Therapy (CAMT).
-Members with MTA credential (Music therapist accredited) provide competent professional services, are fully qualified and accredited with CAMT, and adhere to organizational bylaws and code of ethics.
+MTABC is a provincial association in cooperation with the Canadian Association of Music Therapists (CAMT).
+Members with MTA credential (certified Music therapist accredited) provide competent professional services, are fully qualified and certified with CAMT, and adhere to organizational bylaws and code of ethics.

 We believe that music is an important and meaningful necessity in our lives.
 We know that music, being common to all cultures, enables people to feel a sense of belonging, have identity and creatively express themselves.
 Music therapists use music and clinical interventions in process-centred ways to garner outcomes that help clients improve, maintain, and restore a state of optimal well-being.
-Music therapy is a valid clinical and creative practice, grounded in a clinical skill set of assessment, planning, intervention, and evaluation.
+Music therapy is an evidence-based clinical and creative practice, grounded in a clinical skill set of assessment, planning, interventions, and evaluation.
 We believe that musical experiences are integral to sound health.

 All the pieces fit when:

 We, as a team and as individuals, trust and respect each other.

 We each take responsibility for directly expressing our ideas and feelings to the team and/or individuals involved.

 We take the time to actively listen to each other.